.

 The execution of Quantitative

-Investment Management’s trading
+Investment Management’s

-strategies is systematic.
-All
+trading strategies is systematic.

-facets of the predictive models,
+All facets of the predictive

-risk management, and trade allocation
+models, risk management, and

-are fully automated.
-However,
+trade allocation are fully automated.

-discretion plays a role in the
+However, discretion plays a

-evolution of the trading system
+role in the evolution of the

-over time as Quantitative Investment
+trading system over time as

-Management does seek improvements
+does seek improvements to the

-to the trading strategy.
+trading strategy.

 In addition to the abundance